lah7/gtk3-classic/README.md

 * Trash and XDG user directories (like Pictures, Downloads, Documents) are removed from Places sidebar.
   * These can be added as bookmarks.
 * File System button in Places sidebar is labeled as "File System" instead of "Computer".
+* The eject button in the Places sidebar can be hidden by setting `gtk-file-chooser-eject-button=false` in `settings.ini`.

 #### Appearance